atomt/acne/README.md

 When certificates change it can call out to a set of hook scripts.
 These will usually just reload the needed daemons, but can also be used to install the certificates in other locations, invoke a configuration management system, or something else entirely.

 It supports per certificate settings, like what CA, key parameters and what hooks to invoke, which will be preserved for automatic and manual renews.
-You could have some certificates issued from an internal PKI, and others from Let's Encrypt, for example, or using different accounts.
+You could have some certificates issued from an internal PKI, and others from Let's Encrypt for example.

 Some of this is working now; we have a working JWS + ACME client library, we can register accounts, submit domains for authorization, write out challenges and get cert + chain.

-Currently during early development the default Certificate Authority is Let's Encrypt Staging, which issues bogus certificates.
-Set defaults.ca in the configuration file to `letsencrypt` if you want real certificates.

 ## Installation